 - Vinegar: Offers acidity that provides a tangy and tart taste, essential for balancing the flavors and preserving the vinaigrette.

 - Olive oil (or avocado): Acts as the base and primary source of richness, creating a smooth and creamy texture while binding the other ingredients together.

 - Spices such as oregano and thyme: Infuse the vinaigrette with aromatic notes and savory undertones, enhancing the overall taste profile with herbaceous flavors.

 See quantities and complete instructions in the recipe card.

 In this easy, step-by-step guide, I’ll show you how to make perfect, 7-ingredient homemade vinaigrette salad dressing every time.

 The steps to make this easy vinaigrette recipe are simple.
-Chop, pour, squeeze and shake!
+Chop, mix and shake!

-- The secret to getting the best homemade vinaigrette right is to watch the proportions of oil vs. vinegar.
-Always use three parts of oil for every part of vinegar.
+- The secret to getting the best homemade vinaigrette right is to watch the ratio of oil vs. vinegar.
+A basic vinaigrette recipe calls for three parts oil for one part vinegar.